bczsalba/teahaz-client/notes.md

 - [ ] add loading screens to server functions
     + [ ] global object gets created, whos value can be set by functions
     + [ ] it launches a thread, then is killed by the caller

-- [ ] look into sorting functions under classes:
-    + InputHandlers could be one
-    + maybe Handlers in general

 - FileManager(Container)